Texas A&M University–Kingsville: Research

 The James C. Jernigan Library is central to the university's goal of offering first-rate academic research.
-As one of the largest libraries in Texas, the collection boasts more than a half million volumes and over 700,000 microfiche documents.
+The collection includes more than a half million volumes and over 700,000 microfiche documents.
 The facility also subscribes to more than 2,200 academic and general-interest periodicals and is designated as a depository for selected U.S. government documents.
-The library hosts a rare book room that includes precious and uncommon materials from throughout Texas, the Southwest, and the United States.
+The library hosts a rare book room that includes materials from throughout Texas, the Southwest, and the United States.

-The facility also houses a Bilingual Center containing many multicultural materials.
-As the nucleus for research, it contains large computer labs, a dedicated Media Services Center, a special collection containing juvenile literature and a series of ongoing Continuing Education and research development programs.
-The library also participates in the Interlibrary Loan program, allowing students to access materials from other libraries throughout Texas.

 The South Texas Archives and Special Collections, a division of the James C. Jernigan Library hosts one of the largest archival collections in Texas, devoted almost exclusively to the history of South Texas.
 The South Texas Archives are a state depository that contains the official records from many local towns, cities, special districts, courts, and other regional agencies.
 In addition, the archive hosts large photograph collections, thousands of written and oral histories of the region, and the collections of many local and state legislators, such as Carlos Truan, Irma Rangel, and J.T.
 Canales.